-She gave a small smile, but she wasn't able to stop the groan from leaving her lips.
+She gave a small smile but wasn't able to stop the groan from leaving her lips.

 "Want anything?" he asked, running the back of his fingers over her face.

-Edward poured her a small glass of water and stood next to her as she slowly drank through a straw.
+Edward poured her a small glass and stood next to her as she slowly drank through a straw.

 With pained movements, she adjusted her body and raised the bed's sheets.

-"Just the company of the most handsome man that ever lived," she smiled.
+"Just the company of the most handsome man that ever lived," she replied with a weak smile.

 Edward laughed as he removed his just-put-on shoes and climbed in with her.
 He tried not to move the bed too much, worried that the tubes and wires would unhook or tangle.
 When he was settled, he kissed her lips softly and took a deep breath.

 She didn't smell the same anymore.
-She hadn't for some time, but for some reason, it bothered him.
-It was one of the things he had treasured since they had first met.
-It made him smile, think about how the woman next to him had changed him for the better.
-But as she coughed, his smile lessened and his grip became tighter.
+She hadn't for some time, and it bothered him.
+It was one of the things he'd treasured since they'd first met.
+It made him smile, thinking about how the woman next to him had changed him for the better, but as she coughed, his smile lessened and his grip became tighter.

 "More water?" he whispered.